rszoh/academic-kickstart/content/authors/admin/_index.md

 ---

-Roger S. Zoh is an associate professor of Biostatistics in the School of public health in the department of Epi/Biostat at Indiana University, Bloomington IN.
-His research interests include development of Bayesian methodolgy for the analysis of Genomics, diet, and physical activity data.
+I am currently an associate professor of Biostatistics in the department of Epidemiology and Biostatistics - School of public health  Indiana University, Bloomington IN.
+My research interests include development of Bayesian methodolgy for the analysis of Genomics, diet, and physical activity data.